Chicken and Steak Fajitas for a Crowd — Done in 20 Minutes

 What cut of steak is best for chicken and steak fajitas?

 Top sirloin is my go-to — it is tender, affordable, and easy to slice into thin strips.
 Flank steak and skirt steak are also classic fajita choices if you can find them.
 The key with any cut is to slice it thin, across the grain, so every bite is tender rather than chewy.
-Amazon Fresh Flank Steak (Shop on Amazon) is a great option if you want to order ahead.
+Amazon Fresh flank steak is a great option if you want to order ahead.

 Can I make chicken and steak fajitas ahead of time?